 These seven papers are linked by the important role the concept of "appraisal" plays in each.
 "Appraisal", by Peter G. Ossorio, examines the concept and its usage within the Descriptive Psychological canon.
 Ossorio points out that "appraisal"-defined as "a description which tautologically (i.e., as such) carries motivational significance"-is one of the most widely used concepts in Descriptive Psychology.
-He reviews five places in which the concept of appraisal has been used: in formulations of emotional behavior, in the Judgement Diagram, in the Actor-Observer-Critic schema, in status assignment, and in the formulation of consciousness and altered states of consciousness.
-On examination he finds the use of the term "appraisal" to be consistent throughout, while noting that status assignment carries an implication of creation as well as the recognition implied by "appraisal".
+He reviews five places in which the concept of appraisal has been used: in formulations of emotional behavior, in the Judgement Diagram, in the Actor-Observer-Critic schema, in status assignment, and in the formulation he finds the use of the term "appraisal" to be consistent throughout, while noting that status assignment carries an implication of creation as well as the recognition implied by "appraisal".